justKevv/Dart-Project/belajar_dart/README.md

 This is where I first learned Dart.

 I used the write function built-in Dart to do a simple project where user input their name and age and print it out

+*NAVIGATE THROUGH THE BIN FOLDER TO SEE THE PROJECT*